terencechain/consensus-specs/specs/_features/epbs/design.md

 - KZG Commitments are now sent on the Execution Payload envelope broadcasted by the EL and the EL block can only be valid if the data is available.
 - Blobs themselves may be broadcasted by the builder below as soon as it sees the beacon block if he sees it's safe.

+## PTC Rewards
+- PTC members are obtained as the first members from each beacon slot committee that are not builders.
+- attesters are rewarded as a full attestation when they get the right payload presence: that is, if they vote for full (resp. empty) and the payload is included (resp. not included) then they get their participation bits (target, source and head timely) set.
+Otherwise they get a penalty as a missed attestation.
+- Attestations to the CL block from these members are just ignored.

+## PTC Attestations

+There are two ways to import PTC attestations.
+CL blocks contain aggregates, called `PayloadAttestation` in the spec.
+And committee members broadcast unaggregated `PayloadAttestationMessage`s.
+The latter are only imported over the wire for the current slot, and the former are only imported on blocks for the previous slot.